 We passed by this field of yellows and greens, and look at this yellow car, it looked cool.
 What do you think?

 0830 Start of Hike

-After our off-road adventure, we stopped at the jump off.
+After our off-road adventure, we stopped at the jump-off.
 We gathered by group and met our guides.
 We had 2 each.
-The hike is approximately 7 Kilometers, and would take more 2 hours walking.
-I actually thought it would be an easy trek, and I was wrong.
+The hike is approximately 7 Kilometers and would take more than 2 hours walking.
+I thought it would be an easy trek, and I was wrong.
 We passed by big boulders, cross a river and walk in a vast field.
 The trail was uphill and downhill course.
-It was mostly an open area, with not so much trees to cover us from the heat of the sun.
+It was mostly an open area, with not so many trees to cover us from the heat of the sun.

 1100 Arrival at the crater lake of Mt.
 Pinatubo

-After 2 hours and a half, we made it in Mt.
+After 2 hours and a half, we made it in the Mt.
 Pinatubo crater.
 It was so beautiful that I thought I can only see it in the pictures.
-Actually, my photos of it can’t justify its beauty.
+My photos of it can’t justify its beauty.
 Like what they put in their welcome sign, it was truly majestic!

 We went down to the lake and took some photos and videos.
 It was really beautiful.

 Before we went up, a guide told us that the water of the crater before was higher than the stairs were about to take.
 The marks of the mountain on the left side facing the lake was the amount of water before.
 It was crazy to imagine how deep was the lake then.